kaw393939/metavis/Sprints/24a_upgraded_sensors/DATA_DICTIONARY.md

 ## 2. FacePartsDevice Stream
 **Type:** `FacePartsBuffer`
-**Format:** `CVPixelBuffer` (One Component 8-bit) **Semantics (BiSeNetV2 Mapping):**
+**Format:** `CVPixelBuffer` (One Component 8-bit)

+### Model locations (repo convention)
+When a dense face-parsing model is used, the repo follows the convention:
+- Prefer explicit configuration / env vars (e.g., `METAVIS_FACEPARTS_MODEL_PATH`).
+- Otherwise, fall back to `assets/models/face_parsing/FaceParsing.mlmodelc` or `assets/models/face_parsing/FaceParsing.mlpackage` when present.

+See `assets/models/README.md` for the current model inventory and download scripts.

+### Current shipped contract (landmarks-first)
+Today, `FacePartsDevice` is implemented using Vision face landmarks to produce conservative ROI masks and metadata:
+- `mouthRectTopLeft: CGRect` (normalized, top-left origin) suitable for ROI-local operations.
+- Optional full-frame binary ROI masks (OneComponent8, 0/255) for:
+	- `mouthMask`
+	- `leftEyeMask`
+	- `rightEyeMask`

+This provides a deterministic, fast on-device foundation that does not require bundling a face-parsing model.

+### Planned future contract (dense face parsing)
+When a face-parsing CoreML model (e.g., BiSeNetV2) is bundled and wired, the stream expands to a dense semantic label map with the mapping below.

+**Semantics (BiSeNetV2 Mapping):**
 | Value | Label | Notes |
 | :--- | :--- | :--- |